izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

 It is provided with full source code to Unreal Engine licensees, and is meant for licensees to host and configure themselves.
 We provide pre-built Docker images for deployment on Linux, and an MSI installer for Windows.

-Horde offers the following functionality, each of which may be enabled or disabled independently:
+Horde offers the following functionality, most of which may be enabled or disabled independently:

 * **[Remote Execution](Docs/Tutorials/RemoteCompilation.md)**: Functionality to offload compute work to other machines, including C++ compilation with **Unreal Build Accelerator**.
 * **[Build Automation (CI/CD)](Docs/Tutorials/BuildAutomation.md)**: A build automation system designed for teams working with large Perforce repositories.
+* **[Test Automation](Docs/Config/AutomationHub.md)**: A frontend for querying automation results across streams and projects, integrated with AutomationTool and Gauntlet.
-* **[Studio Analytics](Docs/Config/Analytics.md)**: Receives telemetry from Unreal Editor, and shows charts for key workflow metrics.
+* **[Studio Analytics](Docs/Tutorials/Analytics.md)**: Receives telemetry from Unreal Editor, and shows charts for key workflow metrics.
 * **[UnrealGameSync Metadata Server](Docs/Config/UgsMetadataServer.md)**: Various features for teams using UnrealGameSync, including build status reporting, comment aggregation, and crowdsourced build health functionality.
-* **[Device Manager](Docs/Config/Devices.md)**: A system for allocating and managing a farm of development kits and mobile devices.
+* **[Mobile/Console Device Management](Docs/Tutorials/DeviceManager.md)**: Tools for managing a farm of development kits and mobile devices.
-* **[Automation Hub](Docs/Config/AutomationHub.md)**: A frontend for querying automation results across streams and projects, integrated with AutomationTool and Gauntlet.

 Read more about our [goals and philosophy](Docs/Goals.md), or check out the [FAQ](Docs/Faq.md).